Which Cop Show has one not appeared in?

 Alice Cooper's 2008 concept album "Along Came A Spider" is all about a fictional serial killer who wraps his victims in silk and cuts off one their legs to construct a flesh spider.
 His rampage is quelled when he falls in love with his eighth victim and finds Jesus.

-Rapper Tech N9ne's song "Trauma" is about this, as it is written from the point-of-view of a serial killer.
+Rapper Tech N9ne's song "Trauma" is written from the point-of-view of a serial killer, boasting about how evil he is and that he's more deranged than "Jeffrey Dahmer and Charles Manson combined".

 The New World of Darkness has slashers, humans who find themselves compelled to kill.
 Strangely enough, they're playable, and you can opt for a game in which the people the slashers kill often deserveit.
 Each slasher archetype, or Undertaking, has two tiers: Ripper (steps above your standard serial killer, but still conceivably human) and Scourge (outright supernatural incarnation of murder).